Star polygons in art and culture: Six-pointed stars

-Apart from the foresaid mentions, six-pointed star formations are rare as an ideograph in Western cultures except in the case of law enforcement badges.
+Apart from these, six-pointed star formations are rare as an ideograph in Western cultures except in the case of law enforcement badges.
 In astrology, some formations of a six-pointed star can signify fixed stars.
 In some rare instances, it can signify the date of birth on a gravestone, synonymous with the five-point star.

 Seven-pointed stars

 Political

 A seven-pointed star appears in the flag and heraldic symbolism of Australia.
 In the Australian context, the seven points (also known as the Commonwealth Star, the Federation Star, the Seven Point Star, or the Star of Federation) is a seven-pointed star symbolising the Federation of Australia which came into force on 1 January 1901.
 Six points of the Star represent the six original states of the Commonwealth of Australia, while the seventh point represents the territories.

 The seven-pointed stars stand in contrast to the vexillologically more conventional five-pointed stars.

 The Seal of the Cherokee Nation has an acute gold seven-pointed star in its seal.

 The seven-pointed star is also used as a symbol of the Trinitarios gang from New York City.